SRFleming/Slimey-Business-Game/README.md

   <em>Figure 6: Left to right; vertex component, pixel component, finished shader</em>
 </p>

-The second component of our powerup shader then applies a plasma effect to each pixel of a power-up by taking a secondary noise texture and offsetting it based on the time passed.
-This noise texture determines the plasma colour's contribution to each pixel's overall colour - the plasma colour itself to different values for each type of power-up by the PowerupColour script.
+The second component of our powerup shader then applies a plasma effect to each pixel of a power-up by taking a secondary noise texture and offsetting it based off of time passed.
+This noise texture determines the contribution of the plasma colour to the overall colour of each pixel.
+The plasma colour itself is set to different values for each type of power-up by the PowerupColour script.
 Custom shaders can be found at project-2-tony-pizza/Assets/Shaders.

 #### Particle systems

 The primary (marked) particle system we created for our game is for enemy deaths (EnemyDeathAngled).
-We wanted to provide interesting visual feedback rather than having enemies disappear on death and make it more satisfying for the player to defeat enemies.
+We wanted to provide interesting visual feedback rather than having enemies disappear on death as well as make it more satisfying for the player to defeat enemies.

 <p align="center">
   <img src="Gifs/particle_effect.gif" width="600">